Juvenile Crimes Florida

 - Moderate-risk Residential — Juveniles at this level have been assessed as moderate risks to public safety and require 24-hour supervision.

-- High-risk Residential — Juveniles classified for placement in this restrictiveness level have been assessed as high risks to public safety and require close supervision in a structured residential setting that provides 24-hour secure custody and care.
+- High-risk Residential — Juveniles classified for placement in the restrictiveness level have been determined to be significant risks to the safety of the public, thus requiring a high level of supervision in a structured residential setting that provides round-the-clock care.

-- Maximum-risk Residential — Juveniles classified for placement in this restrictiveness level have been assessed as serious risks to public safety and require 24-hour confinement in a maximum-security setting.
-They generally have a history of numerous offenses and/or violent and other serious felony offenses.
+- Maximum-risk Residential — Juveniles classified regarding this restrictiveness level are felt to be serious risks to the safety of the public safety and require maximum-security confinement.
+These youth usually have a history of violent and serious offenses.
 This includes a minimum stay of 18 months.